TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Test recovery from backups at least annually for critical data, servers, and domains.

-## Standard Operating Prorcedures / Playbooks / Use Cases
+## Standard Operating Prorcedures / Playbooks
-A library of Standard Operating Prorcedures / Playbooks / Use Cases documents shall be created and maintained to train new members, ensure uniformity, and to prevent unnecessary delays.
+A library of Standard Operating Prorcedures / Playbooks documents shall be created and maintained to train new members, ensure uniformity, and to prevent unnecessary delays.

 This library shall be kept up-to-date by all Incident Responders with detailed procedures for products and Incident Response-specific tasks.
 Incident Responders are to assist in keeping articles up to date and reflective of current procedures by updating as soon as possible when steps change for any reason (i.e. software updates, governance updates, improvements in knowledge or experience gained).